Bringing a project here

 Preparing to bring your project here

-The “LF Way” is that there is no one way.
-The LF assumes that each open source project is different in its own way, which leads to building a unique governance and solution to sustain their communities.
+The “LF Way”, which is aligned with how Open Mainframe Project operates, is that there is no one way.
+Open Mainframe Project assumes that each open source project is different in its own way, which leads to building a unique governance and solution to sustain their communities.

 Requirements to host a project here